Family Blames Noise

 "Unfortunately that didn't work," Guy said.
 "Our officers arrived and they also fired their weapons to try to get the dog to release and it would not."

-Officer Randy Gabrel finally got the dog away, and Officer Tim Davis fired additional shots and killed it."
+Officer Randy Gabrel finally got the dog away, and Officer Tim Davis fired additional shots and killed it.
+They then tried to rescue Daugherty, but it was too late.
 (Jana Barnello, NewsChannel9.com)

 DogsBite.org has recorded 24 U.S. dog bite fatalities so far this year.
 Pit bulls are responsible for 67% (16).
 This is the same percentage recorded at the end of July (See: Mid Year Results: U.S. Dog Bite Fatalities from January 1 to July 22, 2010).
 In the past 16 days, there have been 5 U.S. fatal dog attacks, 4 involving pit bulls: Tracey Payne, 46-years old (GA), Jerry Yates, 69-years old (CA), Jason Walter, 7-years old (IL), Taylor Becker, 4-years old (WI) and Mattie Daugherty (TN).